achen135/food-for-everyone/README.md

 hackathon project.

-**Status:** shipped so far — authentication (email/password + Google), organization profiles with search-triggered geocoding, and a clustered MapLibre map of nearby counterparties backed by a PostGIS radius query, plus a seed script.
+**Status:** shipped so far — authentication (email/password + Google), organization profiles with search-triggered geocoding, a clustered MapLibre map of nearby counterparties backed by a PostGIS radius query, and real-time donation listings (donors post surplus, recipients claim it, both sides update live).
+Plus a seed script.
 The landing page redesign is next up.

 ## Stack